 First, the wheel of the cutter slides on the surface followed by the crushing movement, and then the cutting movement by which the unwanted material is removed from the workpiece.

 Plain or slab milling is a process in which the plain, horizontal or flat surfaces are produced, which are parallel to the axis of the rotation of the cutter.
 A peripheral mill cuter is used for performing the slab milling operation.

-Up milling is a method of milling operation in which the cutter and the workpiece both moves in the opposite direction.
+Up milling is a method of milling operation in which the cutter and the workpiece both move in the opposite direction.

 Down Milling is a method of milling operation in which the direction of the rotation of the cutter coincides with the direction of the work feed.

-Chip Thicknesswill be minimum in the beginning and maximum at the end in the case of up -milling.
-Whereas, the chip thickness will be greater in the beginning and lesser at the end in the case of down-milling.
+Chip Thicknesswill be minimum in the beginning and maximum at the end in the case of up-milling.
+Whereas, the chip thickness will be greater at the beginning and lesser at the end in the case of down-milling.

 Tool Life will is more in the case of down-milling as compared with the up-milling.

 The surface finish will be more in the case of the down-milling as compared with the up-milling method due to which down-milling method is used for the finishing operations in the industries.